coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [snap_to_45_degrees](#snap_to_45_degrees)

 ### Description
 Takes in an SM64 angle unit and returns the nearest 45 degree angle, also in SM64 angle units.
-Useful when needing to align angles (camera, yaw, ect.)
+Useful when needing to align angles (camera, yaw, etc.)

 ### Lua Example
 `local integerValue = snap_to_45_degrees(angle)`